Elite747/ValhallaLootList/README.md

 Note: The Secret Manager is configured to be shared across all projects.
 You only need to set secrets in one project for them to be available in all of them.

-Once the world DB is set up, and your development MySQL server is running, run the following command to either initialize and populate the development database or update your existing database:
+Once a valid connection string is set up, run the following command to set up and seed the database:

 ```
 dotnet run -p src/SeedAndMigrate